 Mention beef noodles and the first stall that comes to mind was the one that used to be at Scotts Picnic food court.
 The beef noodle there was one of the main reasons for visiting that particular shopping centre.
 If that memory has evoked a Pavlovian response, then you should quickly wipe off your saliva […]

 Beef Laksa $5 The mere mention of Beef Laksa would surely get many a foodie’s antennae buzzing.
 After all, when was the last time you ate Beef Laksa?
 Unless you know of Hong Heng, then probably the answer is “Never!”.
 That being the case, if you are a foodie, then you would want to make […]

 Hock Lam Beef Kway Teow: The difference between Teochew and Hainanese Beef Kway Teow

+This stall has closed.
 Hock Lam Beef Kway Teow turns 100 this year and I was there recently to film for a Channel News Asia episode of Truly Asia.
-I met with the dear uncle who is the grandson of the original founder of Hock Lam Beef Kway Teow and posed him a question that has been bugging me […]
+I met with the dear uncle who is the grandson of the original founder of Hock Lam Beef Kway Teow and posed him a question that […]

 We are not done with Penang just yet.
 There are still quite a few stalls to recommend for those who are planning to head up to Penang.
 The next two posts will cover the foods that are very similar between Singapore and Penang.
 So unlike Penang Laksa and Penang Char Kway Teow which are quite […]